-Students must request certification each semester and should inform the Certifying Official at the time of registration that they wish to be re-certified under the provisions of their original VA Form 22-1990.
-Students receiving veteran's benefits must take courses that lead toward the exact objective (usually a specific degree) on the original VA application.
+Students must request certification each semester and should inform the School Certifying Official at the time of registration that they wish to be re-certified under the provisions of their original VA Form 22-1990.
+Students receiving VA education benefits must take courses that lead toward the exact objective (usually a specific degree) on the original VA application.
 Otherwise, they must submit a Request for Change of Program (VA Form 22-1995).

 Standards of Progress

 Continuation of VA payments depends on the student meeting the University's academic standards for all students.
 The student must also meet any standards of progress which may be established by VA regulations.

 Johns Hopkins University does participate in the Yellow Ribbon Program.
 Contact Nancy Carr at firstname.lastname@example.org